liuliu/ccv/doc/swt.md

 precision rate at 66% and recall rate at 59% (numbers reported in the paper are precision rate 73% and recall rate at 60%).

-However, these results are quite out-dated, and using [ICDAR 2011 dataset](http://robustreading.opendfki.de/wiki/SceneText) more meaningful comparison is possible.
+However, these results are quite out-dated, and by using [ICDAR 2011 dataset](http://robustreading.opendfki.de/wiki/SceneText), more meaningful comparison is possible.

 With ccv's scale-invariant SWT implementation, and do parameter search on ICDAR